lossyrob/geotrellis-levee-pointcloud-demo/README.md

 make ingest-dem
 ```

+## Create

+The layers this command creates is a set of pyramided layers in the "WebMercator" (EPSG:3857) CRS.
+This allows us to render the tiles per zoom level on a web map.

-## Compute a viewshed on the ingested DEM
+## Compute a viewshed on the ingested DEM [TODO: FIX]

 This performs a veiwshed operation for a point along the southwest levee wall, at
 1.5 meters above the ground.